Last Tango in Halifax: Filming

 The first series was filmed in Yorkshire and in Altrincham between January and April 2012.
-Altrincham was used to represent scenes set in Harrogate, such as those set at Caroline's house.
-The second series began filming in July 2013.
-Filming took place at Holdsworth House in Halifax in August 2013 and also at Hoghton Tower, a fortified manor house in Lancashire, in August 2013.
-This resulted in the Tower's being closed to the public between 19 and 28 August.
-In September the University of York supplied ten students from the Department of Theatre, Film and Television to work as extras on the series.
-Filming for the third series began in Yorkshire and at Peover Hall, near Knutsford, Cheshire in July 2014.
+Altrincham was used to represent scenes set in Harrogate, including those set at Caroline's house.
+The second series began filming in July 2013, with filming taking place at Holdsworth House in Halifax and Hoghton Tower, a fortified manor house in Lancashire, in August 2013.
+Students from the Department of Theatre, Film and Television at the University of York worked on the series as extras during September 2013.
+Filming for the third series began in Yorkshire and at Peover Hall near Knutsford, Cheshire, in July 2014.
+Filming for the fifth and final series was underway in October 2019.

 In November 2017, explaining why the series had no starting date for filming its next series, a BBC spokesperson said "Sally [Wainwright] is presently engaged with another BBC project, but has every intention of revisiting Last Tango when she is able to."
-Wainwright's new period drama series, Gentleman Jack, was scheduled to air on BBC One in 2018, and she was also working on a third series of Happy Valley.
+Wainwright's new period drama series, Gentleman Jack, was scheduled to air on BBC One in April 2019, and she was also working on a third series of Happy Valley.